Jamelie Hassan: Early life and education

 Hassan was born in London, Ontario, to a Lebanese immigrant family and grew up in an Arabic speaking household with ten siblings.
 Her maternal grandfather and her father travelled from mountain villages in Lebanon to North America in the early 1900s, fleeing Turkish military conscription and World War I.

 After completing her high school studies, Hassan travelled to Rome in 1967 and to Beirut in 1968, where she studied at the Academy of Fine Arts, Rome and then the Académie libanaise des beaux-arts, Beirut.
 This trip to Lebanon confirmed her Lebanese cultural background.
-Upon her return to Canada, she established an artist's studio and became active in the cultural community of London, Ontario.
+Upon her return to Canada, she established an artist's studio and became active in the cultural community of London, Ontario, learning of it through The Heart of London exhibition.
 She sold her first work of art in 1971.

 Hassan is a Graduate of the University of Windsor in Windsor, Ontario.
 In 1978–79, she travelled to Baghdad, Iraq, and studied Arabic at Al-Mustansiriya University.
 Extensive travel continues to enrich her work, which often reflects this artist's respect for popular, traditional and indigenous art forms.